stvkoch/graphqlizejs/README.md

 - Queries (with associations!!!)
 - Mutations

-Sequelizejs support differents 'dialects' to persitir your data.
+Sequelizejs support differents 'dialects' to persist your data.

 - MySQL
 - SQLite